 Our solutions provide retailers of all sizes a cost-effective, unified system to manage controls across multiple compliance and cybersecurity frameworks and enable CISOs to monitor key performance indicators for compliance and IT security efforts.

 Our governance, risk and compliance solution continuously monitors your compliance stance and automatically provides real-time risk scores, showing you where you’re doing well and where you (or your vendors) may have security gaps that should be filled to maintain compliance and increase security.

-With the ROAR Platform, you can let the retail compliance and risk software do the heavy lifting and focus your attention on what matters — keeping your customers happy and growing your business.
+With ZenGRC, you can let the retail compliance and risk software do the heavy lifting and focus your attention on what matters — keeping your customers happy and growing your business.

 Several compliance regulations impact retailers and risk management frameworks that can empower you to protect your business, safeguard data and meet legislative objectives.

 For example, PCI DSS 3.2 requires retail companies to demonstrate ongoing compliance with security standards.
 At the same time, the NIST Cybersecurity Framework (CSF) can empower retailers to better understand their cybersecurity risks and improve their defenses.

 However, tracking risk assessments, gap analyses and remediation efforts across multiple frameworks can be daunting when done manually through spreadsheets.